The opportunities that ICT gives our young people as they grow are both wide and fantastic.

 Snapchat has previously faced criticism over the many ‘beautifying’ filters and effects which have been linked to self-esteem and body-image issues – while the fact that messages can be set to automatically delete is seen in some quarters as facilitating sexting.
 Our #WakeUpWednesday this week has all the essential information that parents and carers need about Snapchat.
 Please click onthe link below to access more information:

-Safer Internet Day is being held globally on Tuesday 8th February 2022 with the theme of ‘All fun and games – exploring respect and relationships online’, the day provides a fantastic opportunity to engage with children about their digital lives.
+Safer Internet Day is being held globally on Tuesday 7th February 2023 with the theme of ‘Want to talk about it - Making space for conversations about life online’, the day provides a fantastic opportunity to engage with children about their digital lives.

 To help you talk to your child about having a positive and safe time online there are a number of resources you may wish to refer to.